JasonWu00/final-project/README.md

 # Libraries:
 SDL2:
-enter `sudo apt-get install libsdl2-2.0` into the command line.
+enter `sudo apt-get install libsdl2-2.0` and `sudo apt-get install libsdl2-dev` into the command line.
 The SDL2 library should be installed for the computer once this is done.
+This procedure can take a bit of time.

 # Instructions to use the project: